How to Start a Dropshipping Business

 The biggest mistake that a fresher makes is to approach products without considering the competition.
 Potential drop shippers can cover up the competition by setting their offerings a notch up.
 Hence, the demand for your business increases only if your offerings and brand identity stand apart from the competition.

-Try analyzing your niche competitors - what are they trying to sell?
-Google your niche to check the top suggestions?
+Try analyzing your niche competitors – what are they trying to sell?
+Google your niche to check the top suggestions.
 These responses give you a better perspective to gauge your competition at certain locations.
-You can also use dedicated tools for researching more about your competitors’ products, advertising strategies, target marketing audience, and even get a list of peripheral competitors handy.
+You can also use dedicated tools for researching more about your competitors’ products, advertising strategies, and target marketing audience, and even get a list of peripheral competitors handy.
 Eventually, analyzing this data will give you a better insight into the niche you want to go for and a strategy for setting your store apart from the rest.

 4. Decide on a Source or Supplier

 If you’re going to start dropshipping, you’ll need to source your goods from somewhere.
-Why this step is even more important for dropshipping is because you aren’t going to have a secure inventory.
+Why this step is even more important for dropshipping because you aren’t going to have a secure inventory.
 Your source or supplier will also be responsible for shipping your products directly.
 A lot of drop shippers rely on wholesale websites to source their products, but some have also been greatly successful with other independent suppliers.

 To identify a valid supplier, you need to consider a lot of factors.
 The possibilities of affordable but non-reliable suppliers can be the obstacle that your dropshipping business doesn’t need!
-You must ensure that the suppliers grant 100% assurity of its production competence.
+You must ensure that the suppliers grant 100% assurity of their production competence.
 Try to educate yourself about the possibilities of fraud, non-accurate product representation on websites, etc., before you decide where you want to source from.

 5. Create Your Store